golang-china/godocu/README.md

-    diff    compare the source and target, all difference output first   compare the source and target, the first difference output code    prints a formatted string to target as Go source code text    prints a formatted string to target as godoc merge   merge source doc to target
+    diff    compare the source and target, all difference output first   compare the source and target, the first difference output code    prints a formatted string to target as Go source code plain   prints plain text documentation to target as godoc merge   merge source doc to target

 The source are: